hiromaily/documents/blockchain/cross-chain/atomic-swap.md

 Alice, using the preimage provided by Bob, claims Bob's LTC from the HTLC on the Litecoin network.

-## Refunding in Case of Non-Execution:
+## Refunding in Case of Non-Execution

 If either party fails to reveal the preimage within the specified timeframe, the HTLCs expire, and both parties can refund their locked funds.